 5. Numbing or disconnecting from your emotions.

-6. Manipulating or controlling the addict.
+6. Manipulating or controlling the unfaithful man.

 Good boundaries will help you abstain from these unhealthy responses.

-Personal Boundaries And Relational Boundaries
+Personal Boundaries & Relational Boundaries In Relation To Unfaithfulness

 You set personal boundaries for yourself.
 Your own trauma may sometimes lead you to unhealthy responses to your husband’s perceptions and behaviors.
 This might include zoning out, punishing, controlling or managing others.
 Examples of personal boundary statements are: